2014 PBA expansion draft

-The 2014 PBA Expansion Draft is the third expansion draft of the Philippine Basketball Association (PBA).
+The 2014 PBA expansion draft was the third expansion draft of the Philippine Basketball Association (PBA).
 The draft was held on July 18, 2014, so that the newly founded teams Blackwater Elite and the Kia Sorento could acquire players for the 2014–15 season.
 A "protect 12" scheme was implemented for the draft, meaning that the 10 existing PBA teams could protect up to 12 players in their rosters and unconditionally release their unprotected players to the expansion pool.
 This was the first expansion draft held by the PBA since 2000, when Batang Red Bull Energizers entered the league as an expansion team.
 The draft was closed to the public as the final list was distributed only to the expansion clubs.
 Players involved would be returned to their original teams if they were not chosen, provided they were unaware of their inclusion in the draft.

 Blackwater Elite were formed as one of the founding members of the PBA Developmental League in 2011.
 They were only the D-League team, besides the NLEX Road Warriors to win a championship, which they won in the 2013 PBA D-League Foundation Cup.
 The team is owned by Dioceldo Sy, through his company, Ever Bilena Cosmetics, Inc. Sy also owned the Blu Detergent team in the Philippine Basketball League, who hired Asi Taulava before turning professional in 1999.

 The Kia Sorento were formed after the approval of the league's board of governors on their expansion application, together with Blackwater and NLEX.
 The team is owned by Columbian Autocar Corporation, the local distributor of Kia cars in the Philippines.
 On June 9, 2014, the team held a press conference, announcing that boxer Manny Pacquiao would coach their team in the 2014–15 season.
 A naming contest was held to determine the team's moniker.
 On August 24, during the 2014 PBA draft, Columbian Autocar Corporation president Gina Domingo announced that they took the moniker "Sorento", the name of their top-selling sports utility vehicle in the Philippines and United States.

 The NLEX Road Warriors were supposed to be part of this expansion draft, but they opted to buy the Air21 Express.
 NLEX started as a founding member of the PBA D-League and won six championships, most recently the 2014 Foundation Cup, when they swept Blackwater Elite in their finals series.